mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 It allows cells to span multiple rows.
 This is very close to the "row spanning" in an HTML `<table>`.

-## Row reorder
+## 🚧 Row reorder

-> ⚠️ This feature isn't yet implemented.
+> ⚠️ This feature isn't implemented yet.
 It's coming.
 >
 > 👍 Upvote [issue #206](https://github.com/mui-org/material-ui-x/issues/206) if you want to see it land faster.